snubwoody/wakunguma.com/src/pages/blog/macros.md

 ## Declarative macros scope
-Macros must be exported at the crate level, and (after rust 2018) must be exported using a `#[macro_export]` attribute.
+Declarative macros must be exported at the crate level, and must be exported using a `#[macro_export]` attribute.
 This hoists the macro to the top of the crate, before anything else.
 There is no `pub`, `pub(crate)` or any kind of visibility.

 ```rust